mcg1969/vecLibFort/README.md

   interface, the substitutions can be made statically.
 We have extended this approach to cover all of the relevant BLAS calls, and implemented it in C.
-* The dynamic substitution approach is heavily inspired by the method used by [GNU Octave](https://www.gnu.org/software/octave/).
-You can see the relevant source code from Octave [here][blaswrap]. vecLibFort differs from Octave in that it resolves the replacements lazily, eliminating the need for lookup tables and (hopefully) improving performance.
+* The dynamic substitution approach is heavily inspired by the method used by [GNU Octave](https://www.gnu.org/software/octave/), as contributed by Jarno Rajahaime.
+You can see the [here][blaswrap]. vecLibFort differs from Octave in that it resolves the replacements lazily, eliminating the need for lookup tables and (hopefully) improving performance.
 It also implements the full set of BLAS/LAPACK replacements, whereas Octave replaces only a subset.
 * The interposing implementation is explained in a variety of places on the